4awpawz/trio/README.md

 required: no

 It is used to set the title of the generated page.
-If it isn't provided, Trio will use the *title tag in the head section* of the associated [page template](#page-templates).
+If it isn't provided, the *title tag in the head section* of the associated [page template](#page-templates) will be used.

 #### callback